Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/15-post-link-recompile/DirectRecompileMakefile_Flow.md

 - For phase 1, type `make TARGET=hw clean phase1`.
 - For phase 2, type `make TARGET=hw phase2`.

-2. When the two phases are completed, there will be a `sd_card.img` file in the directory.
+2. When the two phases are completed, there will be an `sd_card.img` file in the directory.
 Use a standard SD card imager with this file to initialize an SD card.

 3. Place the SD card in the top SD card slot of your board.